wp-plugins/image-slider-widget/readme.txt

 == Description ==

-Easy Image Slider - Displaying images as slider in your post/page/widget/sidebar area with very easy.
+Best Image Slider - Displaying images as slider in your post/page/widget/sidebar area with very easy.
 Allows you to customize it to looking exactly what you want.

 ### Lite Features
 >